Literacy & Numeracy Support

 - Highly effective use of time, staff and resources.

 At Khalsa Seconday Academy, we ensure that all of these factors are central to our planning and provision.
 Literacy is at the heart of what we do as a school.

 Useful Information for Parents

-The National Literacy Trust believes that ‘Parents are a child’s first educator and have the greatest influence on a child’s educational development.
+The National Literacy Trust believes that ‘Parents are a child’s first educator and have the greatest influence on a child’s educational.
 This important fact is borne out by a wide range of research that can be summed up by the following conclusion: “Parental involvement in their child’s reading has been found to be the most important determinant of language and emergent literacy.”